Valuative invariants for large classes of matroids: Stressed subsets and relaxations

 Clearly, $A$ is a stressed subset of the matroid $\M$ if and only if its complement is a stressed subset of the dual $\M^*$, because $\M^*|_{E\smallsetminus A} = (\M/A)^*$, $\M^*/(E\smallsetminus A) = (\M|_A)^*$ and the dual of a uniform matroid is a uniform matroid.

-When we deal with a matroid $\M$ we usually denote by $k$ and $n$ its rank and cardinality, respectively.
+When we deal with a matroid $\M$ we usually denote by $k$ its rank and by $n$ the cardinality of its ground set.
 When $A$ is a stressed subset, we use the letters $r$ and $h$ to denote its rank $\rk(A)$ and size $|A|$, respectively.
 Notice that in this case we have

-\begin{example} Consider the matroid $\mathsf{O}_7$ depicted in Figure \ref{fig:matroidO7}; see \cite[p.
-644]{oxley} for a list of properties this matroid possesses.
+\begin{example} Consider the matroid $\mathsf{O}_7$ depicted in Figure \ref{fig:matroidO7}; see \cite[p.~644]{oxley} for a list of properties this matroid possesses.
 It has rank $3$ and size $7$.
 If we consider the set $X = \{3,6,7\}$, we have that $\M|_X \cong \U_{2,3}$, whereas $\M/X \cong \U_{1,4}$.
 This says that $X$ is a stressed subset.
-In fact, $X$ is a circuit-hyperplane and therefore $\cusp(X) = \{X\}$.
-On the other hand, if we consider $Y = \{1,2,3,4\}$ we obtain that $\M|_Y \cong \U_{2,4}$ and $\M/Y \cong \U_{1,3}$; in this case $\cusp(Y) = \{\{1,2,3\}, \{1,3,4\},\{1,2,4\},\{2,3,4\}\}$, since $Y$ is a hyperplane (cf. Remark \ref{rem:cusp-corank1}). \end{example}
+In fact, $X$ is a circuit-hyperplane and therefore $\cover(X) = \{X\}$.
+On the other hand, if we consider $Y = \{1,2,3,4\}$ we obtain that $\M|_Y \cong \U_{2,4}$ and $\M/Y \cong \U_{1,3}$; in this case $\cover(Y) = \{\{1,2,3\}, \{1,3,4\},\{1,2,4\},\{2,3,4\}\}$, since $Y$ is a hyperplane (cf. Remark~\ref{rem:cusp-corank1}). \end{example}